 Holding nursing homes accountable for negligence helps protect everyone in their care.
 Every resident deserves safety and proper care.

-At Haggerty & Silverman, we believe in helping people.
+At Haggerty Silverman & Justice, we believe in helping people.
 If you or a loved one are injured, talk to one of our attorneys for free advice.
 Our caring legal team will listen to your situation and explain how the law might help.

 We can help you through the claims process.
 Call us for a free consultation.
 You don’t pay us anything unless we recover money for your claim.